NCAR/DART/models/README.rst

 Add any needed model source files to a src/ directory.

-If you want to let filter add gaussian noise to a single state vector to generate an ensemble, you can ignore this routine
+If you want to let filter add gaussian noise to a single state vector to generate an ensemble, you can ignore this routine:

 .. code-block:: text